-Achievement predicted by teaching staff is based on an expected attendance level of 96%.
+Achievement predicted by teaching staff is based on ‘Regular’ attendance which we expect to be 97% and above.
 Students with poor attendance rarely achieve their potential grades.

-Absence of 5 or more days must be supported by medical evidence or Home Visit.
+Absence of 5 or more days must be supported by medical evidence or a Home Visit.

-Absence of 5 or more days without supporting medical evidence will not be authorised.
+Absence of 5 or more consecutive days without supporting medical evidence or Home Visit will not be authorised*.